 I got a big batch of homegrown peaches from our friends and as fast as we were trying to eat them we still couldn’t finish them fast enough – they were ripening very fast.
 Finally I decided to use up the remainder of the peaches to make a cobbler.
 A dessert that’s delicious and easy to make.

 About the recipe

-A really fabulous recipe that you can change the ingredients to your liking.
+Cook’s Notes: A fabulous recipe that you can change the ingredients to your liking.
 Want to add pecans instead of walnuts?
 Or take out the coconut flakes?
 How about adding cardamom?
 Pistachios?
 Sure!
 Improvise and top them on any fruit of your choice.
 Feel free to have fun with this recipe.
 Its very forgiving!

 Peach and Cinnamon Cobbler

 For two 8 inch casserole dishes use 20 peaches.
 Cut the flesh and keep it ready.

 1/2 cup all purpose flour

 2 tsp cardamom powder

 Make the topping: In a food processor – pulse together walnuts, oats, coconut flakes, all purpose flour, 1 tsp cinnamon, 1 tsp baking powder, 1 stick of butter, 1/2 cup brown sugar.
 Pulse to make a coarse meal.
 Set aside.

 In another bowl place the cut peaches.
 Add 1/2 cup brown sugar, 2 tsp vanilla, 1 tsp cinnamon, 2 tsp cardamom.
 Gently stir together.
 This will release all the fruit juices.